Alexander-N/python-exercises/README.md

 * You can make a pull request to share your solution.

 ## Tips
-For a better testing experience, you can use [pytest](https://docs.pytest.org/).
+For a better testing experience, use [pytest](https://docs.pytest.org/).
 If you don't want to use a virtualenv, you can install it globally
 ```